Master Your Online Store: The Ultimate eCommerce Analytics Setup Checklist

 Use heatmaps and session recordings to understand user interactions on your site.
 Knowing the highest visited pages and the most viewed/interacted parts of the website can help optimize those areas to be more effective.

-Monitor this data monthly and it can be clubbed with Google Analytics to provide a holistic view.
+Review Cadence: Monitor this data monthly and it can be clubbed with Google Analytics to provide a holistic view.
+Set up filters in your session recording tool to watch recordings of users who dropped off at key funnel steps.

 Collect and analyze customer feedback for insights into satisfaction and areas for improvement.
 A lot of negative feedback on a specific issue should warrant immediate action to resolve that friction point.
 Likewise, what’s very positive can be set as a benchmark for standards.

-This can be done either on an ad hoc basis or every two months to ensure nothing’s missed.
+Review Cadence: This can be done either on an ad hoc basis or every two months to ensure nothing’s missed.
+However, set up real-time alerts for negative reviews or a sudden drop in NPS so you can react immediately.

 SEO Performance Monitoring